verivital/behaverify/REPRODUCIBILITY/2023_SEFM/README.md

 - **bigger\_fish\_expanded/processed\_data/pictures/opt/** -> There should be a series of graphs.
 In **Section 6.3** we utilize some of these graphs.
     - **bigger\_fish\_parallel\_ctl.png** -> This corresponds to part of **Figure 7**. timing claim: results should be similar but may differ.
 	- **bigger\_fish\_parallel\_ltl.png** -> This corresponds to part of **Figure 7**. timing claim: results should be similar but may differ.
 - **bigger\_fish\_expanded/smv/** -> There should be a series of .smv files containing nuXmv models.
 In **Section 6.3** we claim that the models with 600 checks have 1355 nodes.
 To verify this claim, open any of the files with the number 600 in the name.
 Please search this file for the phrase 'MODULE define\_nodes'.
 Following this phrase you will see an enumeration of the nodes, starting from 0 and ending at 1354, for a total of 1355 nodes.
 This shoudl be exact.
+(The paper states 1354; this is a typo and will be corrected).
 - **blueROV\_mod/smv/** -> There should be a series of .smv files containing the nuXmv models.
 In **Section 6.4** we utilize information from these models.
     - **first\_opt\_blueROV\_mod\_1.smv** -> Please search this file for the phrase 'MODULE define\_nodes'.
 Following this phrase you will see an enumeration of the nodes, starting from 0 and ending at 73, for a total of 74 nodes.
-This should be exact
+This should be exact.
+(The paper states 73; this is a typo and will be corrected).
 - **simple\_robot/processed\_data/pictures/opt/** -> There should be a series of graphs.
 In **Section 6.4** we utilize some of these graphs.
     - **simple\_robot\_ctl.png** -> This corresponds to part of **Figure 10**. timing claim: results should be similar but may differ.
 	- **simple\_robot\_ltl.png** -> This corresponds to part of **Figure 10**. timing claim: results should be similar but may differ.
 	- **simple\_robot\_reachable\_states.png** -> This corresponds to part of **Figure 10**. state claim: results should be exact.
 - **simple\_robot/smv/** -> There should be a series of .smv files containing the nuXmv models.
 In **Section 6.4** we utilize information from these models.
     - **first\_opt\_simple\_robot\_50.smv** -> Please search this file for the phrase 'MODULE define\_nodes'.
 Following this phrase you will see an enumeration of the nodes, starting from 0 and ending at 21, for a total of 22 nodes.
 This should be exact.
+(The paper states 21; this is a typo and will be corrected).
 	- **first\_opt\_simple\_robot\_50.smv** -> To verify the claim regarding number of reachable states, you will need to run nuXmv.
 Please execute the following commands:
 	```
 	nuXmv -int first_opt_simple_robot_50.smv